 The Ephesians knew enough of the Word of God to put false teachers to the test.
 They had enough sense to know what is true and what is not true in the Word.

 Apostolic succession is not a biblical doctrine.
 Apostleship in John’s day was valid.
-Some people saw the power of the apostle so these fakers tried to pass themselves off as apostles.
+Some people saw the apostle’s power, so these fakers tried to pass themselves off as apostles.
 Jesus commends the Ephesian church for their ability to identify these phony apostles.
 They unmasked them as liars.
 This was a church free from doctrinal corruption.
-The first four churches in this list of seven dealt with false teachers (2:2,6,9,14-15,20).
+The first four churches in this list of seven dealt with false teachers (Re 2:2,6,9,14-15,20).

 On his last visit to Ephesus, about forty years before the writing of Revelation, Paul addressed the problem of false teachers.
 He called the elders throughout Ephesus to come to a meeting in Miletus.
 In his farewell message, he challenged them with some important issues.